OpenNebula/docs/source/intro_release_notes/release_notes_enterprise/resolved_issues_601.rst

 - `Packages dependency on tar <https://github.com/OpenNebula/one/issues/5329>`__.
 - `Fix Image upload not working in Sunstone <https://github.com/OpenNebula/one/issues/5322>`__.
 - `Fix onedb upgrade for PostgreSQL <https://github.com/OpenNebula/one/issues/5334>`__.
+- `Fix dropdown with IPs in Sunstone Guacamole dialog <https://github.com/OpenNebula/one/issues/5337>`__.